It’s half term – my favorite time!

-It is never a clear division between being employed and being a WAHM, and there are many pluses and minuses to both – but if you did chose to be a WAHM….remember why….take a deep breath – count to 10 ……… and don’t wish the time away…..very soon they will be grown up and gone.
+It is never a clear division between being employed and being a WAHM, and there are many pluses and minuses to both – but if you did chose to be a WAHM… remember why… take a deep breath – count to 10 … and don’t wish the half-term holiday time away… very soon they will be grown up and gone.

-How do you manage the holidays?
+How do you manage the half term holidays?
 What are your tips and experiences to share with us about managing children in the holidays?